 The IAP2 (International Association of Public Participation) Spectrum (www.iap2.org.au) shows that differing levels of participation are legitimate depending on the goals, timeframes, resources and levels of concern in the decision to be made.
 The IAP2 model is recommended by the Division of Local Government for preparation of Community Engagement Strategies.

-Most importantly, the spectrum sets out the promise being made to the public at each participation level.
-Levels of public participation range from informing (low engagement, providing information) to empowering (providing decision-making capability to the community and stakeholders).
+Most importantly, the spectrum defines the public's role in any community engagement program and sets out the promise being made to the public at each participation level.
+The levels of public participation are outlined below: